 Adapting to the individual employee

 Every employee comes with their own set of experiences and expertise.
 Employees also have individual strengths and weaknesses.
-Finding a platform like Axonify that had adaptive learning built in was a huge bonus for Fletcher.
+Finding a solution like Axonify that had adaptive learning built in was a huge bonus for Fletcher.
 Adaptive Microlearning software can both identify any gaps in knowledge, and automatically adjust training content to address individual needs ongoing.
 This not only helps to target the right training to each individual, but speeds up the learning process.
 It also ensures a more knowledgeable and confident employee.

 After the extensive research Fletcher and her team conducted, they knew they wanted an approach rooted solidly in brain science principles that would help their employees learn more effectively.
 Axonify delivered that as well.
 But, for Fletcher, there was one more critical piece.